wengj9/e100-asm-support/README.md

 ## Installation

-Currently, the only way to install the plugin is to clone the repository and run `vsce package` to get an VSIX file and install that manually.
-I may put this package on the VSCode Marketplace at some point.
+One way to install the plugin is to clone the repository and run `vsce package` to get an VSIX file and install that manually.
+The extension is also now on the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=wengj9.e100-asm-support), so feel free to download from there too!

 ## Current Problems